Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 The Sanding Disc and Sandpaper

 It’s no hassle attaching sandpaper on an orbital sander because it only requires using velcro or stick-and-peel, depending on the model you purchase.
-And given that sandpapers aren’t costly or hard to find, no one can deny that it’s a very convenient tool.
+Plus, sandpapers are readily available and cost-effective, which adds to the overall convenience of using this tool in my woodworking projects.

 The Size and Shape